Instructions for Applying for a Right-of-Way Construction Management Plan

 - Add and name an additional phase if your project includes one not listed.

-- Click Continue Application to proceed.
+- Click Continue to proceed.

 Step 9: Attach Required Documents

-- Click Select under the Attachment section.
+- To attach a document, click Select under the Attachment section.

 - Click Select in the File Upload popup.